Who is this guide for?

 - Using only image links for your site's navigation.

 An Image sitemap41 can provide Googlebot with more information about the images found on your site.
-This increase the likelihood that your images can be found in Image Search results.
+This increases the likelihood that your images can be found in Image Search results.
 The structure of this file is similar to the XML sitemap file for your web pages.

 Use commonly supported filetypes - Most browsers support JPEG, GIF, PNG, BMP and WebP image formats.
 It's also a good idea to have the extension of your filename match with the file type.